Ergodic Interference Alignment: Time-Varying Finite Field Interference Channel

-\end{theorem} \begin{IEEEproof} The required upper bound follows from steps similar to those in Appendix II of \cite{cj08}.
+\end{theorem} \begin{proof} The required upper bound follows from steps similar to those in Appendix II of \cite{cj08}.
 Without loss of generality, we upper bound the rates of users $1$ and $2$.
 Note that the capacity of the interference channel only depends on the noise marginals.
-Thus, we can assume that $Z_1(t) = h_{12}(t)(h_{22}(t))^{-1} Z_2(t)$.
-Let $\tilde{Y}_2(t) = h_{12}(t)(h_{22}(t))^{-1} Y_{2}(t)$.
+Thus, we can assume that $Z_1[t] = h_{12}[t](h_{22}[t])^{-1} Z_2[t]$ due to the symmetry of the noise distribution.
+Multiplying $Y_2[t]$ by a non-zero factor does not change the capacity so let $\tilde{Y}_2[t] = h_{12}[t](h_{22}[t])^{-1} Y_{2}[t]$.